CNAS Commencement 2024

 In addition to the CNAS Commencement Ceremonies, CNAS departments will host their own graduation and awards ceremonies for students in their departments.

-Biochemistry Graduate Sendoff/Shannon Awards Reception
+Biochemistry Graduate Sendoff/Shannon Awards Ceremony

 Location: Courtyard between Boyce and Webber Halls